mcinglis/c-style/security.md

 ## Classic string functions

-All of the standardized `str` functions are hard to use correctly, and thus are extremely dangerous.
-Until C11's Annex K functions are available, you should use a managed language for processing strings.
+All of the standardized `str` functions are very hard to use correctly, and thus are extremely dangerous.
+C11's Annex K functions are a huge improvement, but they aren't yet available in any C standard library implementation.

 * [Use the bounds-checking interfaces for remediation of existing string manipulation code](https://www.securecoding.cert.org/confluence/display/seccode/STR07-C.+Use+the+bounds-checking+interfaces+for+remediation+of+existing+string+manipulation+code)
 * [Functions that read or write to or from an array should take an argument to specify the source or target size](https://www.securecoding.cert.org/confluence/display/seccode/API02-C.+Functions+that+read+or+write+to+or+from+an+array+should+take+an+argument+to+specify+the+source+or+target+size)

-The advice below is for your own information, if you choose to use the `str` functions. **Be very careful.**
+You should always **be very careful** when processing strings in C.

 ### Duplicating and copying strings

 If you're creating an empty buffer, and copying an existing string into that buffer, you're duplicating it.
 If you're copying an existing string into an existing buffer, you're copying it.
 Carefully consider what you're doing, because duplication is far less error-prone than copying.

+To duplicate a string `src`:

 ``` c
 char * const copy = strndup( src, MAX_COPY_SIZE );